perfana/test-events-command-runner/README.md

 Use `abortCommand` for a command that is called on an `abort-test` event.
 For instance, to stop a remote running load test process.

+Use `afterTestCommand` for a command that is called on an `after-test` event.
+For instance, clean up artifacts from a another command.

 Note: used executables in the commands should be available on the `PATH` of the process that runs this (e.g. the CI server).